telecom-projet-nlp/human-gpt-linguistic-differences/README.md

 - **Parallelization:** ELFEN runs on **8 CPU cores**, while the spaCy tokenization pipeline uses **10 CPU cores** for batch processing.
   > Ensure your system has a **CPU with at least 10 cores** to achieve similar performance.
 Running on fewer cores may significantly increase processing time.
 - **Processing time:** each stage requires approximately **40 minutes to 1 hour** for the *Human* dataset and a similar duration for the *GPT* dataset.
-- **Output:** the generated linguistic and affective features are stored in a **synthetic summary file** named: GPT_valence_score.csv This file is **already available in the repository**, so it is **not necessary to rerun the ELFEN or spaCy processing pipelines** unless you wish to regenerate or update the data.
+- **Output:** the generated linguistic and affective features are stored in a **synthetic summary file** named: GPT_valence_score.csv, and can be installed from [here](https://drive.google.com/file/d/1ahJW-pOdmQ5g1UAqeI3JGy-ayLCcdVIs/view?usp=sharing) it is **not necessary to rerun the ELFEN or spaCy processing pipelines** unless you wish to regenerate or update the data.
   Both components — **spaCy** and **ELFEN** — rely heavily on multiprocessing and benefit from high-performance CPUs.
   Running them sequentially is recommended to avoid CPU overload.

 ## References
 1. Sandler, M., Choung, H., Ross, A., & David, P. (2024).
 A Linguistic Comparison between Human and ChatGPT-Generated Conversations. arXiv:2401.16587v3 [cs.CL].